We are proud to be grassroots-funded. More than 85% of Move to Amend’s budget comes from people like you who give anywhere from $5 to $20,000.

 Move to Amend formed in 2009, when a group of people who were deeply concerned about the impending Citizens United ruling met in a living room in northern California to explore what could be done about so-called "corporate personhood".

-Five years later, you and our other supporters can point to extraordinary headway in building our movement for a real democracy.
+You and our other supporters can point to extraordinary headway in building our movement for a real democracy.
 Together, we:

 - built more than 100 Move To Amend grassroots affiliates across the country;